byurudur/Patika-Projects/README.md

 --
 ## Patika+ Full Stack Bootcamp Repository

-This repo is an archive containing all the projects I will make during my Java learning process.
+This repo is an archive containing all the projects that I created during my Fullstack education, Java part.

 #### You can use and develop the repository content as you wish.
+I am eager to learn any technique and ready to improve my coding skills.